feldob/InPUT/README.md

 InPUT offers a descriptive and programming language independent format and API for the **configuration and design of computer experiments**.

-It allows you to repeat experiments from third parties by importing descriptors into your and programming language amd algorithm implementation of choice, thus increases reproducibility and simplifies documentation, as well as the collaboration between researchers and/or practitioners.
+It allows you to reproduce third party results by running experiments based on their descriptors; you choose programming language and the implementation of the algorithm.
+Thus, describing experiments using InPUT simplifies documentation as well as the collaboration between researchers and/or practitioners.
-InPUT offers adapters for different programming languages, induces clean coding, and reduces coding to a minimum.
+InPUT offers adapters for different programming languages, reduces coding to a minimum, and induces clean code.
 In that sense, InPUT realizes the distinction between the specification ( *design spaces*, *design*), implementation ( *code mappings*), and use (InPUT API) of configuration, similar to how the [web service architecture](http://en.wikipedia.org/wiki/Web_service) differentiates between specification (WSDL), implementation (programming language of choice), and consumption (REST, SOAP) of services.
 For more info, see [wiki](https://github.com/feldob/InPUT/wiki), [scientific publication](http://dl.acm.org/citation.cfm?id=2330784.2330807), and [presentation slides](http://theinput.org/InPUT/input_gecco2012.pdf).